Clifford leads No. 11 Penn State over Ball State 44-13

 Ball State: The Cardinals had their eight-game winning streak snapped but played tough all day.
 They were actually able to move the ball on Penn State’s vaunted defense.
 Although they couldn’t cash in with touchdowns in the red zone, the Cardinals should be able to crack MAC defenses moving forward.

-Penn State: The Nittany Lions have a lot of playmakers on offense, as evidenced by offensive coordinator Mike Yurcich’s willingness to spread the ball around.
+Penn State: The Nittany Lions have a lot of playmakers on offense, as evidenced by Yurcich’s willingness to spread the ball around.
 Ten different players got touches in the first half and Clifford played his best game in a long time.
 He was effective as a runner and was as accurate with the ball as he’s ever been.

 UP NEXT